kyunghoj/GSoC2014/PIG-2597/README.md

 First of all, this approach is not easy to understand without a proper background.
 Even after a developer understood, changing and/or adding features to those parts is difficult.
-For example, a macro definition is processed by ANTLR-generated parser, but the macro could include a command that should be processed by GruntParser.
+For example, a macro definition is processed by ANTLR-generated parser, but the macro could include a Grunt command which should be handled by GruntParser.
 This specific problem was solved by a workaround that supplements QueryParser with codes which handle Grunt commands.
 But a better approach would be having a consolidated parser for both Grunt shell commands and Pig script.

 The new Grunt implementation will be integrated into `class QueryParser`.
 Each Grunt command definition will be added to query grammar definition files.
 But each method defined in `class GruntParser` that currently processes the command can remain as much as possible.